Striking Protesters on the Freeway With a Motor Vehicle: A Brief Legal Take

 Getting to Understand the Law-- and Enforcement.

 So the legal ramifications of hitting protesters on the street will need to be addressed.
 Below we will discuss several of the critical elements.
-Last week there was a clear incident when protesters blocked the 405 traffic off-ramp.
+Last week there was an apparent incident when protesters blocked the 405 traffic off-ramp.
 Similar events took place across the country in the previous several weeks.
 The issue of hitting a protester-- through their actions or yours-- is a legal minefield.
 However, it remains an issue, due to so much destruction during the protests each day over the last week.
 Below is not a comprehensive legal guide.
-In fact, due to the changing circumstances on the ground and the potential for selective enforcement, we recommend not using the following as explicit legal advice.
+In fact, due to the changing circumstances on the ground and the potential for selective enforcement, we recommend not using the following as specific legal advice.

 Instead, I am writing it as a bit of a primer based on my own experience in the legal field.
 Also, I've seen many of these incidents first hand.
 I came of age during the 1992 LA Riots, and having lived here during that difficult time after my service in the Marine Corps, I've been studying it ever since.
 In many ways, the aftermath of the beating of Rodney King was a key moment for the city's and my own-- understanding of the law and rioting.